 Also, choose veggies for your veggie pizza that don’t have too much water content and take long enough to roast.
 By adding veggies with high water content you risk your crust getting soggy instead of crispy.
-A good way to still add these veggies is grilling them first.
+A good way to still add these veggies is by grilling them first.

 I’m talking about zucchini and eggplant for example.
 Those are veggies that would have to be grilled first before adding to a veggie pizza.

 My favorite way is adding veggies in a rainbow pattern so it looks super pretty.
-Mann’s Brocoolini®, red bell pepper, Mann’s Butternut Squash Rotini, yellow bell pepper and red cabbage.
+Mann’s Brocoolini®, red bell pepper, Mann’s Butternut Squash Rotini, yellow bell pepper, and red cabbage.

 The Most Amazing Veggie Pizza Recipe